crystallabs/virtualtime/README.md

 Every date/time object in Crystime (due dates, omit dates, start/stop dates, dates to check etc.) are based on VirtualDate.
-That's because VirtualDate does everything Time does (except maybe providing some convenience functions) and more, so it is simpler and more powerful to use it everywhere.
+That's because VirtualDate does everything Time does (except maybe providing some convenience functions) so it is simpler and more powerful to use it everywhere.

 A VirtualDate has the following fields that can be set after object creation: